Welcome to the Data Science Career Connection Program

 We will then email all prospective mentees after the matching process is complete.
 Mentees who are able to be matched will be told who their mentor will be and the program will facilitate an email introduction.
 Mentees will take lead of scheduling and preparing for the meeting and can use preparation sheets and videos to guide you through the process.

-Questions about the Data Science Alumni Mentorship Hub?
-Contact the program admins!
+Questions about the program?
+Contact the admins!

 Brandilyn Buckley (brandilyn@berkeley.edu)